logo

 An understanding of prepayment and foreclosure options is essential to manage loan repayment effectively.

 Prepayment Options: Some loans come with principal prepayment options, which reduce the tenure of the loan, hence reducing the burden of interest costs of the loan.
-Find out if there is any prepayment penalty clause.
+Before proceeding, it is vital to review the specific home loan prepayment rules set by your financial institution to avoid unexpected hurdles.

 Foreclosure Policies: Foreclosure means repaying the total loan earlier than the tenure for which the loan has been taken.
-Understand your lender's policy on foreclosure and if there are charges or terms to this effect.
+Understand your lender's policy on foreclosure and if there are specific home loan foreclosure charges or terms to this effect that might apply to your account.

 Balance Transfer